 Still, I can’t help but feel that I lack a certain bisexual street cred.
 Whenever I publicly identify as bi, I sense a side-eyed response that's probably all in my head, but feels intensely real.
 More than that, I feel like my lack of experience will let down every bisexual woman I attempt to ask out, and that I'll be used as proof to skeptics who think that all people who identify as bi are just making it up.

-Larry King summarized the bisexuality bias when he called Anna Paquin a “non-practicing bisexual” after she told him that she considers herself bi, even though she’s married to a man.
+Larry King summarised the bisexuality bias when he called Anna Paquin a “non-practicing bisexual” after she told him that she considers herself bi, even though she’s married to a man.
 But the thing is, King’s remark doesn’t consider that sexuality isn’t defined by the act of sex; I’ve learned that it’s about attraction.
 We don’t seem to demand this type of proof from heterosexuals — otherwise, every virgin on the planet would lack a sexual orientation altogether.

 But what I'm most nervous about isn't the judgement of the people like King who don't get it; I’m much more concerned with the people who do.
 Will any queer woman I finally gain the courage to ask out look at my bisexual resume and decide I have insufficient references?
 In the end, I won’t know until I try.

 Last weekend, knowing that this essay would be published and my mother might stumble upon it, I came out to her, haltingly, peppering the statement with so many, "It's no big deals."
 I was momentarily afraid that the actual confession might have been lost.
 She was supportive, briefly probing into my history with women.
-Realizing just how uncluttered that history is, she slipped into the same sympathetic expression she wore when I shared a story of a blind date gone wrong.
+Realising just how uncluttered that history is, she slipped into the same sympathetic expression she wore when I shared a story of a blind date gone wrong.